OpenPrinting/openprinting.github.io/_posts/2022-04-25-OpenPrinting News Flash - OpenPrinting and Ubuntu on the Linux App Summit 2022.md

 **Canonical Announcement**

-And on Fri, April 29, at the end of the lightning talk session an old, gray-bearded, long-time Canonical employee (nearly from the beginning on) will do an important announcement!
+And on Fri, April 29, at the end of the lightning talk session an old, gray-bearded, long-time Canonical employee (nearly from the beginning on) will do an important announcement! **Recording on [YouTube](https://www.youtube.com/watch?v=CBPefa0Ckq8&t=31880s)**

 **Thanks**